hazelcast/hazelcast-reference-manual/src/FastAggregations.md

 Fast-Aggregations are available on `com.hazelcast.core.IMap` only.

-There are two methods that enables using them:
+There are two methods that enable using them:

 ```java
     /**